mendixlabs/ChartJS/README.md

 ##### 2) Data Set
 At least one dataset object should be associated to the chart entity object.

-In case of a pie/doughnut/polar chart, a dataset object represents one "slice" (or sector).
-And consist of a 'label' and a value'
+In case of a pie/doughnut/polar chart, a dataset object represents one "slice" (or sector) and consist of a 'label' and a 'value'.

-In case a line/(stacked) bar/radar chart, a dataset object represents a container for a serie of datapoints.
+For a line, (stacked) bar or radar chart, a dataset object represents a container for a serie of datapoints.
 A chart can have multiple datasets(series).

 * `Data Set Entity` - The reference set that connects the Chart Entity to Data Set or Data Set Series entity.
 * `Label` - Caption for sector (single serie) or serie (multi series) charts
 * `Sorting` - Attribute of which the value will be used to determine the ascending sort order.
-* `Fill color (in Hex)` - Attribute of which the hex value will be used to set the fill color.
+* `Fill color (in Hex)` - Attribute of which the value will be used to set the fill color in hex.
-* `Highlight color (in Hex)` - Optional: Attribute of which the hex value will be used to set the highlight color.
+* `Highlight color (in Hex)` - Optional: Attribute of which the value will be used to set the highlight color in hex.
 Default: fill color
 * `Reduce opacity` - Adds transparency to the fill color(opacity:0.5) and highlight color(opacity:0.75)

 ##### 3) Data Point (Multi series charts only)

 At least one datapoint object should be associated to every dataset object.
-In case of a list chart, all datapoints together will make up for one line.
+In case of a line chart, all datapoints together will make up for one line.
 In case of a bar chart, each datapoint in a serie(dataset object) will be represented by one bar.
 A serie(dataset) can have multiple bars(datapoints).

-* `Data Point Entity` - Entity containing X-axis and Y-axis values
+* `Data Point Entity` - Entity containing the values.
-* `X Value` - The attribute that contains the X value for the datapoint.
+* `X Value` - The attribute that contains the X value for the data point.
 * `X Sorting` - Attribute of which the value will determine how the datapoint will be ordered in relation to other datapoints.
-* `Y Value` - The attribute that contains the Y value for the Data Point.
+* `Y Value` - The attribute that contains the Y value for the data point.

 ### Behavior